MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - Which type of telephone number (subscriber or service) do I need?
 - How do I port existing phone numbers to Teams?

-For more information about managing phone numbers in your organization, including getting new numbers or transferring exsiting numbers, see the following articles:
+For more information about managing phone numbers in your organization, including getting new numbers or transferring exiting numbers, see the following articles:

 - [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md)
 - [Different kinds of phone numbers used for Calling Plans](different-kinds-of-phone-numbers-used-for-calling-plans.md)